BananaChad/umg-tracker-bot-SKIBIDI-ETIION/README.md

 userbot -> proxy server -> tracker bot

-uses a userbot to read the embeds and posts it in a server and then tracker bot reads from that server and handles it youll have to change the id's in the code and setup a database for it to run.
+uses a userbot to read the embeds and posts it in a server and then tracker bot reads from that server and handles it you'll have to change the id's in the code and setup a database for it to run.